sonalitejura/portfolio-projects/python-project/README.md

 1. Clone the repository to your local machine.
 2. Install the required libraries (NumPy, Pandas, Matplotlib, Seaborn) using the following command: pip install numpy pandas matplotlib seaborn
 3. Navigate to the project directory.
-4. Run the Python scripts to execute data analysis and visualization tasks.
+4. Run the Python scripts to execute data analysis and visualisation tasks.

 ## Conclusion

-This project demonstrates proficiency in Python programming and data analysis techniques, showcasing the ability to clean and analyze large datasets, derive meaningful insights, and communicate findings effectively through visualization.
+This project demonstrates proficiency in Python programming and data analysis techniques, showcasing the ability to clean and analyse large datasets, derive meaningful insights and communicate findings effectively through visualisation.